Dunlap Community Unit School District 323

 Dunlap Community Unit School District 323 is a public school district in Peoria County, Illinois.
-It is based near Dunlap, Illinois and has one high school, two middle schools, and five elementary schools.
+It is based near Dunlap, Illinois, and has one high school, two middle schools, and five elementary schools.
 Its territory consists of Radnor Township, northeastern Kickapoo Township, the western third of Medina Township, and parts of Akron, Hallock, and Richwoods Townships.
 It serves the towns of Dunlap and Princeville, the unincorporated communities of Edelstein and Edwards, and the outer northern portions of Peoria.

 As of 2017, the district had 4,565 students, and a student-teacher ratio of 20:1 for elementary/middle schools and 21:1 for the high school.

-Dunlap is a growing school district.

 Its mascot is an eagle, typically represented as an American bald eagle.